yanxinzju/CSS-VQA/README.md

 ### Prerequisites

-Make sure you are on a machine with a NVIDIA GPU and Python 2.7 with about 100 GB disk space. h5py==2.10.0 <br>
+Make sure you are on a machine with a NVIDIA GPU and Python 2.7 with about 100 GB disk space. <br>
+h5py==2.10.0 <br>
 pytorch==1.1.0 <br>
 Click==7.0 <br>